$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Related Works

 \subsection{Benchmarks for LMMs}

 To evaluate the visual understanding capabilities of LMMs, a large number of benchmarks have been proposed.
 Initial efforts aggregated traditional datasets for foundational image understanding tasks~\cite{mmbench} and general video understanding~\cite{mmbench-video}.
-More recently, the focus has shifted to fine-grind perception capabilities.
+More recently, the focus has shifted to fine-graind perception capabilities.
 Specialized benchmarks now assess fine-grained spatial relationships~\cite{spatial-mm,VSI-Bench,viewspatial}, temporal and state-transition logic~\cite{visualtrans,vstar,Sti-bench,svbench}.
 Beyond assessing specific abilities, the landscape of video understanding benchmarks has diversified.
 Some benchmarks~\cite{OST-Bench,svbench} are designed to test a model's ability to acquire information incrementally online and reason with it.
-Some~\cite{H2VU-Benchmark,OST-Bench,mtvideo-bench} focus on hierarchical analysis of long-form videos, and others that expand into cross-video contexts~\cite{CVBench,mtvideo-bench,svbench}.
+Some~\cite{H2VU-Benchmark,OST-Bench,mtvideo-bench} focus on hierarchical analysis of long-form videos, and others expand into cross-video contexts~\cite{CVBench,mtvideo-bench,svbench}.

-Despite this broad coverage, a dedicated evaluation of multi-state change perception-reasoning about discrete and non-continuous transitions-still remains a critical blank.
-Existing benchmarks may touch upon state changes, but they do not isolate and rigorously test this specific capability.
+Research like SAT~\cite{SAT} has begun to investigate state transformations, but its scope is restricted to comparing static images.
+Overall, this direction remains in a preliminary stage of exploration.
 Our work is designed to fill this void by providing a targeted assessment of a model's ability to perceive how objects or scenes change between distinct states, offering a crucial supplement to the current evaluation landscape.